yemidada/micro_hello_microverse/README.md

 # 📖 Hello Microverse!
 Project <a name="about-project"></a>

-> In this project, you will set up a "Hello world" repository.
-My goal is to master the necces repository tool and linters.
-With this skill, I will use it a create a simple project with html and css files
+> In this project, I will set up a "Hello Microverse" project.
+My goal is to master the neccesary repository tool and linters.
+With this skill, I will create a simple project with html and css files

 **Hello Microverse Project** is a...